Office Location: Athletics Building

 While at the University of Miami, he had a .360 average, became and remains Miami’s

 career stolen base leader (139), is 2nd in runs scored (240), and 3rd in career hit

 by a pitch.
 Hill was also in Miami’s top ten in career hits (253), career walks (166)

 and reached base in 97 consecutive games.
 In 1998 he was a member of the U.S. National

 Team, scored a Miami school record 87 runs and had a .404 batting average.
-Bobby was
+Hill was

 privileged to be a part of the 1999 NCAA College World Series helping lead the Hurricanes

 In 1999 the Chicago White Sox drafted Hill in the second round.
 Hill played for the Newark Bears of the Atlantic League until he was drafted in the second round and signed by the Chicago Cubs in 2000.
 In 1996, Hill was drafted in the fifth round by the Anaheim Angels out of Leland High School in San Jose.
 Hill instead chose to attend the University of Miami.